odurc/c-lib-template/README.md

     ./create-library <library_name> <destination_path>

-A new git repository containing the project must be created at destination path.
+A new git repository containing the project will be created at destination path.

+You can specify the license to be used on your project, in this case a file named **LICENSE** is created on the root of the project and the license information is added to the header of the C files.

+    ./create-library <library_name> <destination_path> --license=MIT